 In addition to nativity scenes, Christmas lights and trees are becoming popular, too.
 In the Vatican City, a huge Christmas tree is put up in Saint Peter's Square along with a life-size nativity scene.
 Christmas Eve and Christmas Day are often spent with family, and big meals are prepared.
 There's usually a midnight mass on Christmas Eve.
 The day after Christmas, Saint Stephen's Day is also a national holiday.

 Prior to Christmas, Italian Christmas markets (Mercatino di Natale) start popping up in many Italian cities and towns.
 These range from small local markets to huge daily Christmas markets in Naples that start around December 13, Santa Lucia Day.
 Some of the best Christmas markets are in the northern regions where there's a German heritage.
 In Rome, Piazza Navona holds a huge fair with Babbo Natale, Father Christmas (or Santa Claus as Americans call him).

 Traditionally, the main focus of Christmas decorations in Italy is the presepe, a Nativity scene or Christmas crib.
-The Christmas crib is said to have originated with Saint Francis (see Saint Francis Sites in Italy) and the craft of carving nativity figures started in the 13th century.
+The Christmas crib is said to have originated with Saint Francis (see Saint Francis sites in Italy) and the craft of carving nativity figures started in the 13th century.
 Today Naples is famous for making nativity figures and is the top place to see nativity scenes.
 Most churches and houses put up some kind of nativity display.
-Some towns put up elaborate displays in a main piazza, too.
+Some towns put up elaborate displays in the main piazza, as well.

 Nativity pageants often take place on December 24 to 26 and again for Epiphany, the 12th day of Christmas, celebrated on January 6.
 People in costumes act out the parts for the nativity, some with as many as 500 participants.
 Pageants held on Epiphany often include a procession to the Cathedral.